 For more details, see the ASLE-Pakistan Information Sheet.

 FSLE-India stands for the Foundation for the Study of Literature and Environment-India (nѐe ASLE-Delhi).
 Since October 2011, ASLE-Delhi has been a chapter of ASLE-India.
-However, after a formal meeting of various scholars of Delhi University and Jawaharlal Nehru University held in April 2015 the idea to form an international organization parallel to ASLE-India came out and this was appreciated and approved by Dr. Murali Shivramakrishnan, the Founder President, ASLE-India and Chief Advisor, ASLE-Delhi.
+However, after a formal meeting of various scholars of Delhi University and Jawaharlal Nehru University held in April 2015 the idea to form an international organization parallel to ASLE-India came out and this was approved by Dr. Murali Shivramakrishnan, the Founder President, ASLE-India and Chief Advisor, ASLE-Delhi.
 The Committee was headed by the Zonal Joint Secretary of ASLE-India, Rishikesh Kumar Singh, an Ecocritic, a researcher and counselor based in New Delhi and constituted of eleven scholars from different parts of the country.
 ASLE-Delhi then formed its own Executive Council and appointed one Joint Secretary in each state of India (except Jammu & Kashmir, Maharashtra, Kerala, Karnataka, West Bengal, Uttar Pradesh and Madhya Pradesh- In these states two joint secretaries are to be appointed) to meet its various academic goals.
-Additionally ASLE-Delhi also appointed three to five Coordinating Officers/ Coordinators in each state to work parallelly to the Joint Secretaries and to synchronize with them in any project or assignment.
+Additionally ASLE-Delhi also appointed three to five Coordinating Officers/ Coordinators in each state to work parallel to the Joint Secretaries and to synchronize with them in any project or assignment.
 In its first GBM (General Body Meeting), the Executive Council of ASLE-Delhi decided to rename it as FSLE-India (Foundation for the Study of Literature and Environment-India) to reflect its pan-Indian mission and reach.